New York Sales and Use Tax & Audit Guide

 After the Audit – Understand and Defend Your Businesses Rights

-We recommend businesses refrain from agreeing to the Statement of Proposed Audit Changes, and subsequently the Notice of Determination / Deficiency until a sales tax professional has reviewed it for issues that should be challenged.
-Many businesses wind up drastically overpaying the state because the business owner or in-house accounting personnel were not well versed in the sales tax laws that, if challenged, could have reduced their New York sales tax liability.
+We suggest that businesses don't sign the Statement of Proposed Audit Changes or the Notice of Determination/Deficiency until a sales tax expert has reviewed it for any problems that you could contest.
+Many businesses end up paying the state a lot more than they should because the business owner or in-house accounting staff did not know enough about the sales tax laws that, if challenged, could have lowered their New York sales tax liability.

 New York Sales Tax Audit Protest Flow Chart

-NOTE: It is generally advisable to attempt to resolve your New York sales tax audit informally through a conciliation conference.
-However, if you cannot resolve it through conciliation you still have the option to petition the division of tax appeals.
+NOTE: A conciliation conference is a good way to try to settle your New York sales tax audit informally.
+But if you can't solve it through conciliation, you can still ask the division of tax appeals to hear your case.

 Contesting Audit Findings with the Auditor